-The FRSC approved the adoption of a number of new standard, amended standard and interpretation as part of PFRS.
-The Association has adopted the following new standard, amendments to standards and interpretation starting January 1, 2019 and accordingly, changed its accounting policies.
-Except as otherwise indicated, the adoption of these new standard, amendments to standard and interpretation did not have any significant impact on the Association's financial statements.
+The Association has adopted the following amended standards and framework as part of PFRS starting January 1, 2020 and, accordingly changed its accounting policies.
+Except as otherwise indicated, the adoption of these amended standards and framework did not have any significant impact on the Association's financial statements.